lazy-blake/lazy-blake/README.md

 - 🔭 I’m currently working on: LazyVim configs, Python projects, and Blender art
 - 🌱 Learning: Neovim, DSA, ML, and design workflows
 - 💡 Fun fact: I sometimes use Vim just to exit Vim
-- ⚡ Quote I live by: _“If you wanna waste time, then waste is on learning something.”_
+- ⚡ Quote I live by: _“If you wanna waste time, then waste it on learning something.”_

 ---